Certificate of Advanced Study (C.A.S.) in Counseling, School Counselor Concentration

 3. The student may receive the C.A.S. in School Counseling using any combination of courses acceptable to the New York State Education Department for permanent certification in school counseling.

-To apply or request further information regarding this program, contact Dr. Peter Ladd, Coordinator, CAS Program in Counseling.
+To apply or request further information regarding this program, contact Dr. Susan Dodd, Coordinator, CAS Program in Counseling.

 Gainful Employment Disclosure Information